jakeberv/jakeberv.github.io/_pages/talks.md

   top: 50%;
   left: 50%;
   transform: translate(-50%, -50%);
-  z-index: 1000; /* High z-index to ensure it's on top */
   display: flex;
   align-items: center;
   justify-content: center;
   cursor: pointer;
-}
+  z-index: 100; /* Ensured it is on top of other elements */ }

 @media (max-width: 767px) {